 Make sure Santa can find your gifts

 Put your presents in a large plastic trash bag marked with a bright ribbon.
-Make sure it’s easily accessible and able to be lifted into Santa’s bag.
+Make sure it’s easily accessible and can be lifted into Santa’s bag.
 If there are lots of presents or they are extremely heavy, get some elf hats and have a few helpers meet Santa outside.
 Remember, if you cannot carry all the gifts at once, it might be hard to have Santa carry all of them at the same time, too.

 Don’t count on labels